-What made you want to become an Eating Psychology Coach?
+What made you want to become a Coach?

 Having had my own struggles with my relationship to food, chronic dieting, and a less than loving relationship to my body, I know just how painful and frustrating this can be.
 As a result, I have made it my mission to help as many women as possible create both body confidence and freedom from dieting so they can fully express their gifts in the world.
 Although I was helping my clients change the foods they ate, I was looking for more tools to help them go beyond that.
 I wanted to help them get to the root reasons why they turned to food to feed the hungers of their heart, mind, and soul, and to give them the tools to break free.
 Eating Psychology Coaching was the missing link I needed to take my practice and service to the next level.

-What do you love about being an Eating Psychology Coach?
+What do you love about being a Coach?

 We live in a time where there is information overload around nutrition and health and yet, we seem to be struggling around these two areas more than ever.
 I deeply believe this is because most of us haven’t examined the core issues within our relationship to food, which is absolutely vital.
 Not only that, but negative body image is affecting more people and at younger ages than ever before.
 This deeply impacts the way we show up in the world.
 I know that my work as an Eating Psychology Coach gives my clients and workshop attendees tools and insights that will allow them to live with greater self-compassion, a new way of relating with food and their emotions, and a sense of body confidence and pride.